dompuiu/noteharbor/README.md

 - the Vite app at `http://localhost:5173`

 ### Use a Windows Chrome from WSL via CDP

+The packaged desktop app (Windows and macOS) has its own "Open Chrome" button that launches a CDP-enabled Chrome for you — see [Build the Electron editor](#build-the-electron-editor).
+The steps below are for running the editor server directly (e.g. `pnpm dev` in WSL), where nothing launches Chrome automatically.

 If you run the editor server in WSL but want to see and interact with a Windows Chrome window for bot checks, launch Chrome on Windows with remote debugging enabled and point the server at it.
 The scraper reads the current HTML from the already open tab whose URL matches the requested note URL.